What is Bushcraft? – A guide to survival and good living in the wilderness (+equipment recommendation)

 A knife is a must-have for any Bushcraft enthusiast and is an essential tool in any Bushcraft gear.
 A knife is not only a tool for cutting and carving, but also a survival tool.

-Bushcraft knives are usually made of strong and durable materials, like stainless-steel or carbon steel.
-They are available in different blade lengths from small to large.
+Bushcraft knives are usually made of strong and durable materials, like stainless-steel or carbon steel (Find here the best steel types for Bushcraft knives).
+They are available in different blade lengths from small to large – And in different steel hardnesses (HRC).

 Some Bushcrafters even carry more than one type of blade.
 Each blade has its strengths and weaknesses that make them better or worse for certain tasks.